5928339042/python-demo/README.md

 ## Developing

 * In commandline, switch into project directory.
-* Run `poetry install --no-root`, this will create a python virtual environment and install packages into it.
+* Run `poetry install`, this will create a python virtual environment and install packages into it.
 After that, run `poetry shell` to get access to that environment.
     > **_Note For Windows users_** If you recieve an error message like `File ...\.venv\Scripts\activate.ps1 cannot be loaded because running scripts is disabled on this system`.
 To corrrect this please run the following command
     `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`